madhushree82105/hr_analytics_dashboard/README.md

 Implemented basic DAX queries to derive meaningful insights.
 #### Dashboard Creation:

-Designed interactive dashboards to display key metrics and trends.
+Designed interactive dashboards to display key metrics and trends using Treemap and Slicers
 #### Key Insights
 Attrition Analysis:
 - By Gender